dSouthard/ECEN5673_Fall2016/UDPServerClient/README.md

 #### Files

-- ClientServer.ipynb: Jupyter Notebook containing Python code for the client/server program
+- UDPServerClient.ipynb: Jupyter Notebook containing Python code for the client/server program

     * When running the program, 2 inputs are prompted from the user: choosing a number 0-3 to determine the scenario being tested, as listed above [default = 0], and choosing 0 or 1 to run the program as the client or server [default = 0]

-- UDPClientServerOutput[X][Y].txt: files containing recording time for messages being sent/received
+- UDPServerClientOutput[X][Y].txt: files containing recording time for messages being sent/received

     * X: The number of the scenario being run, as listed above